jmcrego/MiNMT/README.md

 ### (1) Preprocessing

-* Build a tokenization (SentencePiece) model:
+* Build a tokenization (SentencePiece) model and vocabulary:
 ```
 cat $TRAIN.{$SS,$TT} | python3 sentencepiece_cli.py -sp_model $SP_JOINT
 ```
-A single SentencePiece model `$SP_JOINT.model` is built for both, source and target, sides of parallel data.
+The script outputs `$SP_JOINT.model` and `$SP_JOINT.vocab` files for both, source and target, sides of parallel data.
-The script also outputs a vocabulary `$SP_JOINT.vocab` containing the 30,000 most frequent words.
+By default, the vocabulary contains the 30,000 most frequent words.

 You can use separate SentencePiece models/vocabularies for source and target data sides:
 ```